Generalized Munchausen Reinforcement Learning using Tsallis KL Divergence: Problem Setting

-The definitions of $\mathcal{H}(\cdot)$ and $D_\text{KL}(\cdot||\cdot)$ rely on the standard logarithm and its inverse (the exponential) and both induce softmax policies as an exponential over action-values \citep{hiriart2004-convexanalysis,Nachum2020-RLFenchelRockafellar}.
+The definitions of $\mathcal{H}(\cdot)$ and $D_\text{KL}(\cdot||\cdot)$ rely on the standard logarithm and both induce softmax policies as an exponential (inverse function) over (weighted) action-values \citep{hiriart2004-convexanalysis,Nachum2020-RLFenchelRockafellar}.
 Convergence properties of the resulting regularized algorithms have been well studied \citep{kozunoCVI,geist19-regularized,vieillard2020leverage}.
 In this paper, we investigate Tsallis entropy and Tsallis KL divergence as the regularizer, which generalize Shannon entropy and KL divergence respectively.